alextebbs/lore/README.md

 - You can log in to save characters, your characters are stored in a DB.
 - Characters can be edited, deleted, rerolled, or shared.
-- You can create a character without logging in, and then log in to edit that character.
+- You can create a character without logging in, and that character will be associated with your account after you log in.

 The Stack